-- Using the different kinds of the search functions: - Quick Search - Detailed Search - Selecting the ticket in the Tickets section of a customer page - Selecting the ticket in the Related tickets section of another ticket, a customer page, or resource page.

-Selecting the ticket from the ticket list within one of the available views, but only if the ticket matches the criteria of the currently chosen view (see Technical Background: Which Tickets Do You See in the Ticket List?).
+- Using the different kinds of the search functions: - Quick Search - Detailed Search - Selecting the ticket in the Tickets section of a customer page - Selecting the ticket in the Related tickets section of another ticket, a customer page, or resource page. - Selecting the ticket from the ticket list within one of the available views, but only if the ticket matches the criteria of the currently chosen view (see Technical background).
 The different kinds of views that exist within your CM system are available to you according to your roles.
 A view needs to be assigned to at least one of your roles in order for you to be able to choose it.
 The assignment of views to roles is done by your CM administrator.